DK5983/MSDS498IndividualProject/README.md

 #### Uploading to GitHub
 In your GitHub repository, select `Add file` and then `Upload file` to add the .txt to it.
 ##### *Creating A Bucket*
+For this project you will be creating three S3 buckets.
+The first will hold the `RomeoAndJuliet.txt`. <br />

 From your AWS Management Console select `S3` from the services. <br /><br />
 In **S3** select the `Create Bucket` tab and do the following: <br />
 * **Name:** Give your bucket a unique name with lowercase letters and no spaces (you can use numbers)